albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### How does the `compareTo()` method works?

 The [`compareTo()` method is defined by the `Comparable` interface]( https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Comparable.html).
-The `compareTo()` method returns: "_a negative integer, zero, or a positive integer as this object is less than, equal to, or greater than the specified object_".
+The `compareTo()` method **must** return: "_a negative integer, zero, or a positive integer as this object is less than, equal to, or greater than the specified object_".
+Note that here the interface is defining a contract between the implementer and the consumer of the interface.
+The `sort()` method relies on this contract to work properly.
+If the implementer does not follow the contract, the result of the `sort()` may not be as expected.

 Let say we have two objects that implement the `Comparable` interface, `a` and `b`.